8/6/2024

 Susan Anderson

 Hi, good morning.
 Thanks for taking my question.
-I was wondering if maybe you could give some more color just on the promotional environment, particularly in the U.S. I think both Walmart and Target have talked about lowering prices.
+I was wondering if maybe you could give some more color just on the promotional environment, particularly in the U.S., I think both Walmart and Target have talked about lowering prices.
 I know the drugstore channel has been tough.
-So I'm just curious if you're really seeing it across all of your categories.
-I think we're in the middle of the year.
+So I'm just curious if you're really seeing it across all of your categories and then also, you know, how much have you put into the gross margin for the back half of the year?
+Thank you.

 speaker

-I'll start with telling you a little bit about what we see with the consumer and then I will let Paul answer your question on the growth margin in the back half of the year.
-So when we look at the consumers in the U.S. and frankly around the world, we see that consumers continue to be thoughtful and choiceful on where they make tradeoffs.
+Okay.
+I'll start with telling you a little bit about what we see with the consumer and then I will let Paul answer your question on the gross margin in the back half of the year.
+So when we look at the consumers in the U.S. and, frankly, around the world, we see that consumers continue to be thoughtful and choiceful on where they make tradeoffs.
 One area where they are not making tradeoffs is their health and the health of their loved ones.
-They are, we see consumers, I would say, increasingly prioritizing their health and the health of their family.
+We see consumers, I would say, increasingly prioritizing their health and the health of their family.
 We have in our portfolio different price points and different brands to meet them where they are and cater to the different needs of different consumers.
-But we see that in consumer health, consumers are willing to pay a premium for brands that are science-backed, recommended by their doctors and brought to them by a brand they trust.
-And that's what CanView is all about.
-So in my prepared remark, I talked about -to-swallow or Listerine clinical solutions.
-I just talked about Boundary Pro-Heal.
-These are all premium solutions that are 10, 15, 20 percent more expensive than the base offering and they are extremely well received by consumers.
+But we see that in consumer health, consumers are willing to pay a premium for brands that are science-backed, recommended by their doctors, and brought to them by a brand they trust.
+And that's what Canview is all about.
+So in my prepared remark, I talked about Tylenol Easy to Swallow or Listerine Clinical Solutions.
+I just talked about BoundAid ProHeal.
+These are all premium solutions that are 10, 15, 20% more expensive than the base offering.
+And they are extremely well received by consumers.
 Why?
 Because they bring an efficacious solution to real need for consumers.
-We are not in the impulse buying categories at CanView.
+We are not in the impulse buying categories at Canview.
 We are providing efficacious solutions to respond to the needs of our consumers.
 Another data point that I would give you is that we don't see a change in the penetration of private label in our categories in the US and around the world.
 If I take the US self-care category, which is probably one of the most penetrated categories we have in terms of private label, the private label penetration is down so far this year.
-So we don't see in our categories and at CanView what you see in other categories.
-Having said that, we don't take it for granted and our teams work very hard every day to make sure that we understand our consumers, are close to our consumers, and bring them the data, the solutions, the products, the brands they trust and the need to take care of their health.
+So we don't see in our categories and at Canview what you see in other categories.
+Having said that, we don't take it for granted, and our teams work very hard every day to make sure that we understand our consumers, are close to our consumers, and bring them the data, the solutions, the products, the brands they trust and they need to take care of their health.

 speaker